Jose Trevino Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.71).
+- The Rockies have a 5.67 team ERA that ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to allow 135 total home runs at a rate of 1.5 per game (most in baseball).
+- Rockies pitchers combine to give up 136 total home runs at a rate of 1.5 per game (most in the league).

-- The left-hander's most recent time out came on Saturday against the San Francisco Giants, when he tossed six innings, surrendering two earned runs while allowing five hits.
+- In his last appearance on Saturday against the San Francisco Giants, the right-hander threw 3 2/3 innings, giving up three earned runs while surrendering seven hits.

+- In 19 games this season, the 27-year-old has amassed a 6.65 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .294 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.